 To sum it up: survey studies suggest a declining trend in income inequality while top-share studies argue that the concentration of income at the top of the distribution is rising.
 Differences can be explained with several factors.
-As described in section 2 and 3 the choice of data source comes along with several implications, sometimes these implications get closer the ideal standard, sometimes they are away.
-First of all, it is assumed that the coverage of top incomes is better in tax data than it is in survey data (non-respondent bias), which is a crucial issue concerning inequality.
-On the other hand the focus on top income neglects other changes in the distribution of income as it is not possible to see, whether newer concerns like the “hollowing of the middle class” occurred in Switzerland or not, which leads to the second point.
+As described in section 2 and 3 the choice of data source has pros and contras regarding the ideal standard.
+First of all, coverage of top incomes is assumed to be better within tax data than it is within survey data (non-response bias), which is a crucial issue concerning inequality.
+On the other hand the focus on top incomes neglects other parts of the income distribution and might overlook whether the “hollowing of the middle class” occurred in Switzerland or not, which leads to the second point.
 Different measure of inequality hampers the comparability.
 Third, different income concepts were used.
 As it is shown by Modetta and Müller (2012) income distribution is strongly affected by governmental redistribution through social transfers and taxes, reducing inequality substantially.
-With the focus on tax data the change in institutional settings is not covered.
+With the focus on tax data the change in institutional settings (like taxes and deductions) is not covered.
 Fourth, tax data also neglect the household structure, because tax units don’t necessarily correspond to households.
-Whereas it is unclear how inequality is affected whether one looks at household income or at income of tax units.
-It can be assumed, that inequality corresponding to different concepts reacts differently on demographic change (change in household structure).

-In the end it is unclear, if the different interpretation concerning the trend in income inequality only arises because different concepts were used or because of coverage issues.
+In the next chapter we try to elucidate whether differing results between tax- and survey data are attributable to coverage issues or the use of different concepts.

-Assessing income inequality trend with tax data for Switzerland
+Assessing income inequality trends with tax data for Switzerland

-As just showed, the use of different data sources and different concepts can lead to different interpretations, albeit looking at the same time period.
+As shown, the use of different data sources and different concepts can lead to different interpretations, albeit looking at the same time period.
 In this section we therefore have a closer look at methodical choices that have to be made concerning the four dimensions introduced in section 2 (measurement concepts, statistical units, measuring inequality, coverage Issues) when working with tax data.
 For this purpose we have a closer look at income tax data for individuals (not legal persons) published by the Swiss Federal Tax Administration (FTA).
 Federal taxes are collected and documented by the FTA since 1915.
 Being called a war-tax in the beginning, the federal tax was renamed to crisis levy in 1934, defense-tax in 1939 and is finally known as direct federal tax since 1983.
 The time frame we were able to collect ranges from 1945 to 2010 including 44 tax periods.
 While the FTA provides data in electronic form since 1973 we collected earlier data by scanning hard copies.
 Data is available for Switzerland plus all cantons and basically covers every individual in Switzerland liable to pay federal taxes.
 In general data is provided by the FTA in an aggregate form for privacy reasons, i.e. they are classified into numerous income brackets.
 Additionally the FTA publishes statistical key figures based on the federal tax statistics.
-This figures include Gini-coefficients and percentiles ranging from 1973-1974 to 2010 for individuals, who had to pay federal taxes and from 1995-1996 for all taxable individuals.
+This figures include Gini coefficients and percentiles ranging from 1973-1974 to 2010 for individuals, who had to pay federal taxes and from 1995-1996 for all taxable individuals.